tredontho/purescript-book/text/chapter11.md

 You win!
 ```

-The game is very simple, but the aim of the chapter is to use the `transformers` package to build a library which will enable rapid development of this type of game.
+The game is very simple, but the aim of the chapter is to use the `transformers` package to build a library that will enable rapid development of this type of game.

 ## The State Monad

 We will start by looking at some of the monads provided by the `transformers` package.

 The first example is the `State` monad, which provides a way to model _mutable state_ in pure code.
-We have already seen an approach to mutable state provided by the `Effect` monad. `State` provides an alternative.
+We have already seen an approach to a mutable state provided by the `Effect` monad. `State` provides an alternative.

-The `State` type constructor takes two type parameters: the type `s` of the state, and the return type `a`.
-Even though we speak of the "`State` monad", the instance of the `Monad` type class is actually provided for the `State s` type constructor, for any type `s`.
+The `State` type constructor takes two type parameters: the type `s` of the state and the return type `a`.
+Even though we speak of the "`State` monad", the instance of the `Monad` type class is actually provided for the `State s` type constructor for any type `s`.

 The `Control.Monad.State` module provides the following API: